UACSc343Spring2021/assignments/HA3.md

 Additionally, you may make any other changes to the interface design as long as functionality is preserved.
-Your design, whether you make changes or not, should be justied in the design rationale.
+Your design, whether you make changes or not, should be justified in the design rationale.

 *These were sourced as the most important items during Lecture 9's breakout activities.
 (See the Google Doc linked in Lecture 9.)*